Stefano Stramigioli: Research

 where also a fundamental theorem is introduced which shows the necessity of a concept called Control by Interconnection for any interactive Robotics systems.
-Another broader tutorial of topic related to this can be found in.
+Another broader tutorial of topic related to this can be found in..
+Lately he has been investigating the usage of new mathematical techniques developed during his ERC for the modeling of fundamental physics, including quantum field theory and general relativity.